mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ## Implementation

-### Beginning
+### Preparation
 First, you use [One Breath](../one-breath/) and then [Three Centers](../three-centers/) to align your Self.

 ### Introduction of Meta Compass

-Through only two questions instead of a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.
+Through using a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.

-You first do a simple gut check of the conversation and the [Four Energy Patterns](../four-patterns/) underlying it:
+### How to use Meta Compass

+First ask yourself:

+> "What combination of the [4 Energy Patterns](../four-patterns/) is powering this conversation right now?"

+This allows you to determine which [Stance](../stance/) you and your conversational partner are in, thus giving you the opportunity to change it if necessary.

+You then ask another question:

 > "Is the energy flowing, or is it stagnating or stuck?
 Am I going somewhere, or are we circling around the same point(s)?"